The Legendrian knot complement problem: Contact Dehn Surgery

-To see that this contact structure is really $\xi_{st}$, it is enough to show that the contact structure is Stein fillable.
-In \cite[Lemma~4.2.]{DGS} it is shown, that $(+1)$-contact Dehn surgery along the Legendrian unknot with $\operatorname{tb}=-1$ leads to $S^1\times S^2$ with the unique Stein fillable contact structure on it.
-Because $(-1)$-contact Dehn surgery preserves Stein fillability the claim follows. \end{ex}
+To see that this contact structure is really $\xi_{st}$, it is enough to show that the contact structure is symplectically fillable.
+In~\cite[Lemma~4.2.]{DGS} it is shown, that contact $(+1)$-Dehn surgery along the Legendrian unknot with $\tb=-1$ leads to $S^1\times S^2$ with the unique Stein fillable contact structure on it.
+Because contact $(-1)$-Dehn surgery along a Legendrian knot in a contact $3$-manifold $(M,\xi=\ker\alpha)$ corresponds to a symplectic $4$-handle attachment to the positive boundary of the symplectization $([0,1]\times M,d(e^t\alpha))$, it preserves symplectic fillability and the claim follows. \end{ex}